bic-berkeley/psych-214-fall-2016/_sources/brisk_python.txt

     True

 Sometimes you want to order the objects in some other way than simply comparing the elements.
-If so, then you can define a *sort function*, that, when given an element, returns a *sort value* for that element.
+If so, then you can define a *sort function*.
+A sort function is a function that accepts an element as its argument, and returns a *sort value* for that element.
 Python does the sorting, not on the elements themselves, but on the returned sort value for each element.

 For example, let's say we have first and last names stored as tuples: